Cavrnus-Inc/cavrnus-cvt-development/README.md

 ### **Full Cavrnus CVT Integration Guide**
-The CavrnusCVT project also includes an in-depth guide of the [Cavrnus + CVT integration process](https://cavrnus.atlassian.net/wiki/spaces/CSM/pages/948764675/Cavrnus+CVT+Integration+Guide).
+This <b>CavrnusCVT</b> project also includes an in-depth guide of the [Cavrnus + CVT integration process](https://cavrnus.atlassian.net/wiki/spaces/CSM/pages/948764675/Cavrnus+CVT+Integration+Guide).

-For more information on the underlying CavrnusConnector plugin of which the CavnrusCVT plugin is built upon, refer to [Cavrnus + CVT integration process](https://cavrnus.atlassian.net/wiki/spaces/CSM/pages/872808449/Cavrnus+Spatial+Connector+for+Unreal+Engine).
+For more information on the underlying <b>CavrnusConnector</b> plugin of which the CavnrusCVT plugin is built upon, refer to [Cavrnus Spatial Connector for UnrealEngine](https://cavrnus.atlassian.net/wiki/spaces/CSM/pages/872808449/Cavrnus+Spatial+Connector+for+Unreal+Engine) documentation.

 ## Support and Feedback